Ruy Lopez, Berlin Defence: 1.e4 e5 2.Nf3...... Nxe4

 History and Notable Players

 It arises from the Ruy Lopez: Berlin Defense.
-Among the most prolific practitioners on the White side are Maxime Vachier Lagrave (67 games), Alexei Shirov (63 games), Viswanathan Anand (58 games).
-On the Black side, notable exponents include Aleksej Aleksandrov (117 games), Vladimir Kramnik (79 games), Levon Aronian (77 games).
+Among the most prolific White practitioners are Maxime Vachier Lagrave (67 games), Alexei Shirov (63 games), Viswanathan Anand (58 games).
+Black-side regulars include Aleksej Aleksandrov (117 games), Vladimir Kramnik (79 games), Levon Aronian (77 games).

 Practice on Chessiverse